 - Application must include a current CV.
 Additional documentation supporting or helping to explain the proposed project may also be submitted.

 - Proposals will be assessed on their overall merit and quality, including the relative contribution a project may make to its respective field and to the mission of the College.

 - Applications from faculty who have not filed completed reports for previous grants or sabbaticals awarded by the Faculty Development Committee will not be considered.

 Applications must be delivered to the Office of the DOF/VPAA by the application deadline.
 Proposals, CV, and supporting documents may be delivered in hard copy to the DOF/VPAA’s office or may be submitted via email attachment to email@example.com.

 Other relevant information about sabbatical leaves appears in the Faculty Handbook.
-If you have questions, please feel free to contact Patricia Rubio, Associate Dean of the Faculty for Personnel, Development, and Diversity, in the Office of the DOF/VPAA or the Chair of the FDC.
+If you have questions, please feel free to contact Crystal Moore, Associate Dean of the Faculty, in the Office of the DOF/VPAA or the Chair of the FDC.